Education – Areas of High Legionella Risk

 Low use and Legionella Flushing

-Other difficulties may lie in identifying which outlets are low-use, and are different flushing regimes required at other times of the year.
+Other difficulties may lie in identifying which outlets are low-use and whether different flushing regimes are required at other times of the year.
 This will likely occur during the school holiday periods.
-If you compare usage in term time to that in the holiday, then there will be a huge difference.
+If you compare usage in term time to that in the holidays, then there will be a huge difference.

-You will likely have a set of low-use outlets being flushed weekly (in line with the guidance in HSG274 Part 2), although if we can eliminate any infrequently used outlets then this would be preferred.
-But during the school holidays, there will be extended periods when there may be very few people in the school!
+You will likely have a set of low-use outlets being flushed weekly (in line with the guidance in HSG274 Part 2), although if we can eliminate any infrequently used outlets, then this would be preferred.
+During the school holidays, there will be extended periods when there may be very few people in the school!

 Not flushing weekly during holidays can lead to routine sampling identifying unwanted bacteria in the water systems that can normally be managed by routine flushing.